Pinyin Zhou logo Pinyin Joe's

 When "Add Input Language" appears:

-• Scroll down to "Chinese (Simplified, PRC)".
+• In Vista, scroll down to "Chinese (PRC)".

 • Click the "OK" button here and then click "OK" in Region and Language as well.